 Nathaniel J. Dominy, Dartmouth College

 Abstract: The emergence and expansion of grasslands during the late Cenozoic had a profound influence on mammalian evolution and community structure.
 The extent to which these habitat dynamics influenced mammalian evolution, or contributed to the structure of past and contemporary mammalian communities is unknown.
 Our Working Group aims to integrate paleontological and contemporary understandings of mammalian and grassland evolution and ecology, incorporating food web and community dynamics, foraging ecology, and the ecology and evolution of social groups - factors that operate on both ecological and evolutionary timescales.
 Our Working Group was conceived in two stages.
-Stage 1 at the Santa Fe Institute (SFI) was intended to facilitate introductions and cross-disciplinary interactions, the sharing of unpublished data and identification of data voids, and the assignment of collaborative tasks.
+Stage 1 at the Santa Fe Institute (SFI) was intended to facilitate introductions and cross-disciplinary interactions, the sharing of unpublished data and identification of data voids, the assignment of collaborative tasks, and the initiation of multiple projects aimed at investigating the central topic.
 Stage 2 at Dartmouth was conceived as a forum for sharing and integrating the outcomes of our work.
 Ultimately, our goal is to bundle papers in a journal that specializes on themed issues, such as Interface Focus or Philosophical Transactions of the Royal Society B.

+Outcome of Working Group Stage 1 at the Santa Fe Institute: Our interdisciplinary working group convened at SFI from 29 September to 02 October 2015.
+During Working Group Stage 1 at SFI, we decided to focus on three distinct topics that will likely result in 5-6 research papers over the next 2-3 years.
+Our research topics span three key areas: 1) the dynamics of grassland/woodland transitions in systems with rich herbivore assemblages, 2) the influence of grasslands on community dynamics throughout the Cenozoic, and 3) the ecological and evolutionary effects of C3 vs. C4-photosynthetic grasses on mammalian communities, with a particular emphasis on the origin and radiation of the genus Theropithecus.
+All of these project directives involve a heavy computational component, which will include high dimensional food web modeling, Bayesian estimation of species interactions, and both spatially explicit and implicit dynamic modeling of grassland/woodland transitions.

-Overview of the present request: Our interdisciplinary working group convened at SFI from 29 September to 02 October 2015.
-Here we request support for a two-day follow-up meeting at Dartmouth in order to report on and discuss the collaborations that were initiated at SFI.
+Overview of the present request: Here we request support for a two-day follow-up meeting at Dartmouth in order to report on and discuss the collaborations that were initiated at SFI.
 The overarching goal of our working group is to investigate the consequences of grassland habitats on mammalian ecology and evolution in both species-specific and community contexts.
-Our central questions include (but are not limited to):
+The central questions that the project directives are designed to address include (but are not limited to):

 How do savanna-woodland habitats impact the structure of communities?